Info for Authors – Social Media Guide

 Substack (recommended): Allows you to add paid subscriptions at any time.

-MailChimp: Features marketing and analytical tools and is free up to a certain amount of followers.
+Mailchimp: Features marketing and analytical tools and is free up to a certain number of followers.

 HubSpot: Free with limitations.